 Hack for the email marketing specialist: MailChimp, MailMunch and Beacon.
 You will really impress prospects if you have a keen understanding of email automation tools and can implement some simple list-building processes.
 Mailchimp and MailMunch each have some free automation functions that you can get cozy with without spending a dime.

 Lead magnet generation platforms like Beacon that can convert old blog posts into list-builders will also impress the heck out of your prospects.

-While a pithier role than many of the more robust gigs freelance writers often pursue, social media management can be a great way to put strong writing and marketing skills to good use.
-80% of companies Hootsuite surveyed in 2017 plan to conduct paid social marketing campaigns in the next year and plenty of them need help.
+Social media management can be a great way to put strong writing, copywriting and marketing skills to good use.
+80 percent of companies Hootsuite surveyed in 2017 plan to conduct paid social marketing campaigns in the next year and plenty of them need help.

-If you enjoy coming up with social posts, engaging with influencers, and studying online demographics, start following sites like Mashable and the aforementioned Hootsuite Blog, and offer to manage a client’s social media accounts for a low rate to get your bearings.
+If you enjoy coming up with social posts, engaging with influencers and studying online demographics, start following sites like Mashable and Hootsuite’s blog, and offer to manage a client’s social media accounts for a low rate to get your bearings.
 (And getting a basic understanding of Facebook Ads is also a huge plus.)